hazkassb/Manager-App-Frontend/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.2.

+Complete front end application for the the spring boot app located here --> https://github.com/hazkassb/Employee-Manangement-App
+This is a single page app built in angular and spring boot

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.